 - The life insurance policy is owned by the insured.
 If you own your own life insurance policy, it is considered to be under your control and direction, and it will still be viewed as an asset.
 An irrevocable life insurance trust should be listed as the owner, beneficiary, and payer of your life insurance policy.

 - There is an incident of ownership involving your life insurance policy and your trust.
 Your irrevocable life insurance trust must be listed as the owner and payer of your life insurance policy to avoid incidents of ownership.
-If you have already purchased your life insurance without first creating an ILIT, you must transfer the ownership of your policy into your irrevocable life insurance trust with 3 years of your passing.
+If you have already purchased your life insurance without first creating an ILIT, you must transfer the ownership of your policy into your irrevocable life insurance trust at least 3 years before you pass away.